-“Be sure there’s substance and real action behind your message,” says Michel Bergeron, Senior Vice President, Marketing and Public Affairs at BDC.
+“Be sure there’s substance and real action behind your message,” says Michel Bergeron, BDC’s Chief Strategy Officer.
 “A reputation takes many years to build but can be lost in minutes.”

 Play it straight with sustainability